Panchajanya1999/myscripts/README.md

 ```
   1. This script has most of it's stuffs in "Basic Information" part.
 In a nutshell,

-        KERENL_DIR - Points to the working directory, literally inside the actual kernel
+        KERNEL_DIR  - Points to the working directory, literally inside the actual kernel
                       source.

         ZIPNAME     - This is literally the name of our kernel which you would prefer.
 This
                       applies to the name of the zip too.

 	AUTHOR      - It is you.
 Set your Name here ;)

 	ARCH	    - Architcture of your device.
 Most recent devices are arm64.

         MODEL       - Name of your device, which is known to the market.

         DEVICE      - The codename of your device.

         DEFCONFIG   - To build a kernel, you need a defconfig.
 It defines the defconfig which
                       you will need to build kernel.
 In case your source has the defconfig
                       inside /arch/arm64/configs/vendor , then you need to set it as
                       '/vendor/<name of your defconfig>'

 	COMPILER    - Specifies the compiler.
 Make sure your kernel has all patches (if required
 		      for your kernel).

+	MODULES     - Builds loadable kernel modules if you need it.
+It also pushes the modules to
+		      /system/lib/modules by placing the *.ko files in the AnyKernel3 zip file.

+		      1 = Build loadable kernel modules
+		      2 = No, It's not needed (default)

 	LINKER	    - Specifies linker to link programs.
 Defaults to LLD.

-        INCREMENTAL- Whether you are going to clean your local source each time prior building
+        INCREMENTAL - Whether you are going to clean your local source each time prior building
                       or not.

                       1 - No, You are not going to clean.
 Faster building times [ dirty ]
                       0 - Yeah, You are going to clean local everytime [ clean ]

         PTTG        - Abbreviation of Push To Telegram.
                       It is a general notifier, notifying you about build initialisation.
 Also
                       it delivers the ZIP file of the kernel.

                       CHATID - When you enable PTTG, you define the ID of your respective
                       group or channel where you want to push the build.
 You can use Plus
                       Messenger and get  the ID of your group.
                       It is formatted as "-100<your chat ID>"
                       E.G. my chat ID is 1234567890, the I set it as "-1001234567890"

                       1 - Yes, push to telegram ( set CHATID, else everything in vain)
                       0 - No, thanks

         DEF_REG     - It generates a full defconfig from your provided defconfig and replaces
                       it with your main defconfig.

                       1 - Yes, generate a defconfig
                       0 - No, thanks

         BUILD_DTBO  - It builds a DTBO image, only flashable via AnyKernel.
 It is WIP and I
                       should suggest you to keep it off

                       1 - Yes, build DTBO
                       0 - No, thanks

         SIGN 	    - It sign the ZIP with AOSP Sign Keys for Package Signature verfication in
 	              custom recoveries.

 		      1 - Yes, sign the ZIP
 	              0 - No, thanks.

         SILENCE	    - It literally silences the compilation output.
 Only warnings / errors
                       are shown on ouput stream (terminal).
 It is useful to catch warnings
 	              easily.

                       1 - Yes, silence the compilation
 	              0 - No, do not do that (default)

         LOG_DEBUG   - Debugging purpose.
 Sends the compilation log on each run.
 Mostly needed
 	              for monitoring(fixing warnings and errors) when cross-compiled.

 	              1 - Yes. [self-explanatory]
 	              0 - No. [self-explanatory]

   2. You should take care of the AnyKernel repository the script is cloning.
 You should have